-What is stress?
+What is Stress?

 Stress can affect your physical health, your mental health, and your behavior.
-In response to stressful stimuli, your body turns on its biological response: chemicals and hormones are released that are meant to help your body rise to the challenge.
-Your heart rate increases, your brain works faster and becomes razor sharp, you have a sudden burst of energy.
-This response is natural and basic; it’s what kept our ancestors from falling victim to hungry predatorsStress overload, however, can have harmful effects.
-We cannot eliminate stress from our lives, but we can learn to avoid and manage it.
+In response to stressful stimuli, your body turns on its biological response.
+Chemicals and hormones are released that are meant to help your body rise to the challenge.
+Your heart rate increases, your brain works faster, you have more focus, and you experience a sudden burst of energy.
+This response is natural and basic; it’s what kept our ancestors from falling victim to hungry predators.